Anjan14/LiCoO2-Structure-Prediction/README.md

 # LiCoO2-Structure-Prediction
-Predicting different chemical structures of Lithium Cobalt Oxide from d-spacing or lattice spacing values of other variations of LiCoO2
+Predicting different chemical structures of Lithium Cobalt Oxide from d-spacing or lattice spacing values from other variations of LiCoO2

 W.I.P...